-Very, very annoyingly, for historical reasons, the statement f(n) is O(g(n)) is often written as f(n) = O(g(n)).
+Confusingly, the statement f(n) is O(g(n)) is often written as f(n) = O(g(n)).
 This looks like a sort of equality, but it isn't.
 It is actually expressing an inequality.
+This usage is partly historical and partly due to conventions that allow terms like $O(n^2)$ to be used in equations.